mouseless/json-concepts/specs/README.md

 characters.
 This is a design decision to have an expressive syntax, just like regular expressions.

-We ask two basic questions when choosing a special character;
+There are two basic questions to choose a special character;

 1. Does it mean only one thing?
 2. Is it familiar?